raminux/collab.share/development-tutorials/platform-related/p-task-2.md

 6. Post creation
 This is where collaborators can show their talents, their works, and their suggestions.
 7. Push notifications
-It is a really handy tool to help collaboratos be engaged with the platform and also it is necessary to inform them about new updates of their account and also the platform.
+It is a really handy tool to help collaborators be engaged with the platform and also it is necessary to inform them about new updates of their account and also the platform.
+8. Platform Development Guidelines
+In this section, which is the cornerstone of the platform, I'm going to teach how to develop this platform step by step with all related details.
+This is where the collaborators can participate in the project and be one of its owners.
+9. An Engaging Landing Page
+It is where, the latest statistics related to the platform will be shown, such as the number of collaborators, their share, number of videos, ... .
+Also, the latest videos of the platform will be shown.
+This page is going to change a lot during the development, so we have tons of work and brainstorming here.

-Next Task: Talking about the first layout and characteristics of this platform
+Next Task: Sketching the different Pages of the Platform
+## First Draft of The Platform By Hand